-The consultation document reviewed the earnings thresholds for automatic enrolment into a workplace pension for April 2015 to March 2016.
+The condoc reviewed the earnings thresholds for automatic enrolment into a workplace pension for April 2015 to March 2016.

-AAT stated that as an employer's automatic enrolment responsibilities can be complex, a vital component to the success of auto enrolment is ensuring rules and definitions and earnings triggers are kept as simple as possible for all stakeholders.
-Simplicity will have a disproportionately higher impact and will be particularly significant for smaller employers and their employees.
-AAT also suggested that employers should be informed as soon as possible with regard to any proposed changes.
-The more notice that the key stakeholders have the better it will be in terms of successful planning and implementation.
+In its response, AAT stated that a vital component to the success of auto enrolment is ensuring rules and definitions and earnings triggers are kept as simple as possible for all stakeholders.

+AAT expressed that any simplification measures introduced would have a disproportionately greater benefit for smaller employers and their employees.

+AAT also suggested that employers should be informed as soon as possible with regard to any proposed changes that might arise out of the consultation on the basis that advance notice will foster successful planning and implementation.